AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 ---
-description: How to borrow agEUR from the Angle App
+description: How to borrow Angle stablecoins from the Angle App
 ---

 # 🏦 Borrow

-The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow agEUR from crypto collateral **on different chains**.
+The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow Angle stablecoins like agEUR from crypto collateral **on different chains**.

 Essentially, you open a vault with a specific token as collateral, and can get a stablecoin loan in exchange.
 If the value of the vault collateral goes below a certain amount compared to the value of your loan, you can get [liquidated](/borrowing-module/vaults/liquidations.md).

 When opening a vault, you can deposit any token and it will be automatically swapped into the selected vault collateral.
-When borrowing agEUR, you can directly swap the borrowed agEUR into more of the token originally used as collateral to get leverage.
+When borrowing a stablecoin, you can directly swap the borrowed stablecoin into more of the token originally used as collateral to get leverage.
 All of this is done in the same transaction.

 Learn more about the mechanisms [here](/borrowing-module/vaults/README.md#leveraging-collateral-exposure).

-In this guide, we look at how to **borrow agEUR** from a collateral deposit.
+{% hint style="info" %}
+The borrowing page functionalities are the same whether you're coming it to it for agEUR or another stablecoin.
+In this guide, we specifically look at agEUR borrowing use cases, but anything that is true for agEUR holds for others.
+{% endhint %}

-## Add Collateral & Borrow agEUR
+## Add Collateral & Borrow

-To borrow agEUR, you need to **deposit** collateral tokens into a **vault**.
+To borrow an Angle stablecoin, you need to **deposit** collateral tokens into a **vault**.
 Different vaults accept different tokens which have their specific loan-to-value (LTV).
 This means that you are able to borrow up to a certain amount of stablecoins from the amount deposited.

-For example, wETH LTV at 84% on Optimism means that if you deposit 1,000 € worth of wETH on Optimism, you can borrow up to 840 agEUR from this vault.
+For example, wETH LTV at 84% on Optimism for agEUR means that if you deposit 1,000 € worth of wETH on Optimism, you can borrow up to 840 agEUR from this vault.

 You can deposit any token you want in the app, and it will be swapped to the collateral token of the selected vault.
-You can also borrow agEUR in the same transaction that you deposit collateral to your vault.
+You can also borrow a stablecoin in the same transaction that you deposit collateral to your vault.
 Once a vault is created, it is possible to deposit more collateral without borrowing more stablecoins, and the other way around.

 Here are the steps to follow to deposit collateral and borrow agTokens: